Strapping Young Lad: Strapping Young Lad and Alien (2003–2005)

 The self-titled Strapping Young Lad was released on February 11, 2003, and became the band's first charting album, entering Billboards Top Heatseekers at No. 97.
 The album received moderate critical success, Nate Smith from Rockzone.com called it a "solid addition to the Townsend catalog", but "not an instant classic", Xander Hoose from Chronicles of Chaos called it "a good album", but also pointed out it is inferior to City.
 Strapping Young Lad differed from City because it was less industrial and more reminiscent of death metal; the humor pervading the previous two albums became more subdued.
-The song Devour would later appear on the soundtrack for the 2005 film Alone in the Dark.

 The band toured heavily throughout 2003 and 2004, making stops in the United States, Europe, Canada, and Australia.
 Although Townsend stated Strapping Young Lad might be the last album, the band re-signed with Century Media Worldwide in March 2004 and announced plans for a new album.
-On November 2, 2004, Strapping Young Lad released a DVD entitled For Those Aboot to Rock: Live at the Commodore, which documented the band's January 16, 2004, performance at the Commodore Ballroom in Vancouver.
-Bonus features included two music videos, "Relentless" and "Detox", and interviews with band members.

 Alien was released on March 22, 2005, selling 3,697 copies in its first week.
 It reached No. 32 on the Billboard Top Heatseekers chart, and No. 35 on the Top Independent Albums chart.
 Critics praised Townsend's inventiveness and the dynamism of the songs in which "melody and discord meet midway"; Adrien Begrand of PopMatters wrote that "Strapping Young Lad have raised the bar yet again", while Blabbermouth.net's Krista G. called it one of the best albums of the year.
 Townsend and Hoglan were the primary writers of the album, since Simon and Stroud were busy with other commitments.
 Townsend explained the experimental noise track "Info Dump" is a reflection on the panicked state of mind that ensued after he stopped taking his medication.
-The making of Alien was documented and made viewable online on Century Media's official site in February 2005.
-It was also available as a bonus DVD of the limited first edition of the album.